 The UW does not currently support this capability.
 Engage with UW-IT to explore whether this is a solution for your scenario.

-Azure AD Privilege Identity Management (PIM) is a set of capabilities that allows management of Azure AD roles.
-This capability permits ‘just in time’ on-demand management of who has a given AAD role, alerting for role changes, and provides reporting.
+Entra ID Privilege Identity Management (PIM) is a set of capabilities that allows management of Entra ID roles.
+This capability permits ‘just in time’ on-demand management of who has a given Entra ID role, alerting for role changes, and provides reporting.

 What’s Microsoft Passport?